 Units: 4 (Lecture/Discussion—3 hours; Project (Term Project)).

 Prerequisite(s): STA 208 or ECS 171; or consent of instructor.
 Emerging problems in molecular biology and current machine learning-based solutions to those problem.
-How deep learning, kernel methods, graphical models, feature selection, non-parametric models and other techniques can be applied to application areas such as gene editing, gene network inference and analysis, chromatin state inference, cancer genomics and single cell genomics.- EEC 244—Introduction to Neuroengineering [Tech, Cog, Bionic, Rehab, Rx, General] [Spring quarter]
+How deep learning, kernel methods, graphical models, feature selection, non-parametric models and other techniques can be applied to application areas such as gene editing, gene network inference and analysis, chromatin state inference, cancer genomics and single cell genomics.- EEC 244—Introduction to Neuroengineering [Tech, Cog, Bionic, Rehab, Rx, General] [Winter quarter]

 - Units: 4 (Lecture/Discussion)Prerequisite(s): Graduate standing or consent of instructor.This team-taught interdisciplinary course will introduce students to the key research areas and tools in neuroengineering.
 Survey of neuroengineering field from engineering and biological perspectives; micro-/nano-fabrication technology; optical and electrical techniques to monitor and modulate neural activity; computational tools and control systems; prosthetics and human machine interfaces; human performance and rehabilitation; cognitive neuroengineering; neuroethics; extensive proposal development to merge aforementioned themes into a multidisciplinary project.